Kraftbit/exclude-vat-calculator/README.md

 # Exclude VAT calculator

-Exclude VAT calculator is web and PWA for calculating (substracting or adding) VAT (or any percentage) from amount.
+Exclude VAT calculator is web app and progressive web app (PWA) for calculating (substracting or adding) VAT (or any percentage) from amount.

-## Installation
+## Installation for  further development

 Clone this repo, install dependencies and run build.